hgwood/hash-code-2021-qualification/README.md

 # Hash Code 2021 Qualification Round

+## The Team

-Team: No for no while
+- Name: No for no while
-Members: @Claveaum, @HarryPommier, @hgwood, @punkstarman
+- Members: @Claveaum, @HarryPommier, @hgwood, @punkstarman
+- Hub: GDG Nantes